Seagate/cortx-prvsnr/docs/User-Guides/Deploy VM Hosted Repo.md

 # Deploy VM Manually:

-Manual deployment of VM consists of following steps from Auto-Deploy, which could be individually executed:
+Manual deployment of VM consists of following steps from Auto-Deploy, which could be individually run:
 **NOTE**: Ensure [VM Preparation for Deployment](#vm-preparation-for-deployment) has been addressed successfully before proceeding

 **Bootstrap VM(s)**: Run setup_provisioner provisioner cli command: